Movers and SHAKERS

 How many things can you count that are not right with this sentence?
 “Not right,” in that they don’t follow the accepted convention for discussing bonds.
 Perhaps you don’t see any.
 If that’s the case, then the rest of this will be helpful.
 After all, stock market investors are going to be hearing more about bonds and interest rate’s impact on stocks than we have since January 2020.
 Equity investors don’t need a Frank Fabozzi understanding on the subject, but I’m sure some Channelchek readers will be helped by being reminded of bond basics.
 Let’s break down the above two sentences from Friday.

-“Bonds rose today after yesterday’s red hot inflation numbers. ??”
+“Bonds rose today after yesterday’s red hot inflation numbers.”

 The term “bonds rose” or “bonds fell” in fixed income parlance refers to price.
-I checked to verify that yields actually rose on Friday in response to above expected inflation.
+I checked to verify that yields actually rose on Friday in response to above-expected inflation.
 They did.
 When yields rise, bonds get cheaper in price, they “fall.”
 Bondholders looking at their accounts are less happy than they were before.

 “The US 3-year bond yield jumped 5.38% and the 5-year bond yield hiked 4.05% - investors are betting yields could be raised to fight inflation.”

 Subscribers to the Daily Rip know the writing style is fun snippets of info, so I don’t think anyone would be confused by having to translate “US 3-year bond” to “US Treasury Note maturing in three years.”
 It is the next part that could cause a great deal of puzzlement and, written in this way, is largely meaningless.
 The yield on the 3-year USTN went from .293% to .308% based on one source of pricing (remember, there is no central bond market exchange).
 This is indeed an increase in the magnitude of the yield in excess of 5%.
 However, to say the yield jumped 5.38% might cause one to think the additional yield on this note has added more than 5%.
 In reality, the yield increased by around .015%.
-The occurrence worded this way is much more useful.
+The occurrence worded as "up .015%" is much more useful.
 The same with the 5-year note which we’re told was hiked 4.05%; it rose from close to a 0.74% yield on Thursday to 0.75% on Friday.
 This additional 0.01% equated to a price loss of $0.046 per $100 worth of 5-year bonds.
-These two were not the big moves that they appeared to be the way they were presented.
-Hard-core bond market outlets reported that bonds shrugged off inflation news.
+These two are not the big moves that they appeared to be the way they were presented.
+In contrast, hard-core bond market outlets reported that bonds shrugged off inflation news.
 Bloomberg even quoted Mischler Financial Group’s Tony Farren as referring to the Treasury market as appearing “Bullet-Proof.”

 When I travel anyplace that I am not fluent in the language, I make sure I know a couple of common phrases.
 First, I learn to admit I don’t speak the language.
 Then I learn to ask where the bathroom is.
 And, of course, what’s a vacation without being able to ask for a beer.
-It’s the same when you visit a market that you don’t plan on living in; you need to provide a basic ability to get around.
+It’s the same when you visit a market that you don’t plan on living in; you need to provide yourself a basic ability to get around.

 As I was working to dig up data to write this without my office Bloomberg terminal for prices, I found that historic bond prices are hard to come by on the internet, (yields can be found on ustreas.gov).
-I visited my go-to places for stock quotes and found US Treasury notes and bonds would show yield as price.
+I visited my go-to places for stock quotes and found US Treasury notes and bonds would show yield and call it price.
 I was further shocked to see that many very useful stock market charting sites confuse yield history with the yield curve.
 This is like asking for a beer and being directed to the bathroom.
 Hopefully, we all get some agreement as to how to communicate interest rate information.

 Managing Editor, Channelchek